-T.CLON Functional cloning of
+T.CLON

 Functional cloning of the TOE (full or partial) appears to be relevant to any phases of the TOE life-cycle, from phase 1 to phase 7.

 Generally, this threat is derived from specific threats combining unauthorized disclosure, modification or theft of assets at different phases.